 ZUGFeRD 2.0 and compatibility with the EN 16931 EU standard

-Here, the Electronic Invoicing Forum Germany made its decisions wisely.
-This is because the ZUGFeRD 2.0 invoice format also implements the EN 16931 European standard for electronic invoicing.
-ZUGFeRD 2.0 therefore fulfills the requirements of EU Directive 2014/55/EU.
-These are the same requirements that the XRechnung invoice also fulfills.
-The ZUGFeRD 2.0 invoice format can therefore be used in both the domestic and European contexts.
+Here, the Forum Electronic Invoice Germany (FeRD) has made its decisions wisely.
+This is because the ZUGFeRD 2.0 invoice format implements the European EN16931 standard for electronic invoicing.
+Thus, ZUGFeRD 2.0 meets the requirements of the EU Directive 2014/55/EU.
+These are the same requirements that XRechnung also fulfills.
+This means that the ZUGFeRD 2.0 invoice format can be used in both national and European contexts.
 Update: Since 01.07.2020 ZUGFeRD 2.1.1 also supports the requirements of XRechnung in Germany.
 With the new XRechnung profile, ZUGFeRD 2.1.1 implements the German requirements, national business rules and administration-specific specifications as well as provisions for the XRechnung standard.
 Meanwhile, almost two years have passed again and the invoice format ZUGFeRD 2.2 has been published.
 You can find out more about this on the FeRD page corresponding to the update.

 The bottom line: electronic invoice formats